 - Loyalty Program

 Starbucks has an excellent Rewards program through which they incentivize customers to buy their products.
 These rewards include free in-store refills, free products, gift cards and cashback offers.
 Discounts and many other offers also ensure that customers feel like they are benefiting from the Starbucks ecosystem.
+StarBucks capitalizes on these tactics using CRM with email marketing.
+They have lots of data points on customers and they use them to create specialized offers for them.
 You can do the same thing with your business by doing a referral program.
 You can easily manage a referral program of any kind using a software like Omnistar to ensure that you can grow your business.
 Increasing sales and traffic is easy when customers feel like they are getting rewards.

 A lot of these promotions are also done via social media where Starbucks rewards customers for sharing their content online.
 The brand generally retweets and does giveaways regularly to reward their social media followers too.

 - Social Media Use

 Starbucks has succeeded in creating a culture on social media that any marketing team will be proud of.
 What Starbucks has done is to ensure that they create large social media channels that not only repurpose content uniformly across all channels but also interact with their customers.
 Starbuck creates plenty of content, but they break each one down into many smaller units that are then reused across different channels.
 They also use various backlinks services such as linksmanagement.com to reach more people and increase traffic.
 Starbucks pays great attention to its SEO strategy, which is why it uses only the most advanced methods for promoting its media channels.
 Each social media platform has unique content according to its type of users.
 The language is distinct, friendly and simple.
 Twitter uses short form so even though the caption is shorter there, it still carries the same unique feel that you get.